Nissan HR16DE Tuning

 Instead of us falling into the common "if it's shiny and makes more noise it must be good" mentality of many car sites and tuning magazines.

-The camshaft profile plays a big part in the engines power output so camshaft upgrades make quite a large difference.
+The camshaft profile plays a big part in the engines power output and we would traditionally look to camshaft upgrades but no so for the HR16DE.
 The intake and exhaust durations will alter depending on the chosen camshaft profile, so large bhp gains are on offer for camshaft upgrades.

 You should ideally match your torque band to your usage of the car so for a typical daily driver stick with a shorter duration HR16DE cam